Embodied Carbon Masterclass

 • Hannah Jones, Sustainability Lead, TTW

-• David Bell, Manager Sustainability & Insight, Infrabuild Steel
+• David Bell, Manager Sustainability & Insights, Infrabuild Steel

 2.45pm Discussion Groups: Materials